Kilonova: History

 The existence of thermal transient events from neutron star mergers was first introduced by Li & Paczyński in 1998.
-The radioactive glow arising from the merger ejecta was originally called mini-supernova, as it is 1/10 to 1/100 the brightness of a typical supernova, the self-detonation of a massive star.
+The radioactive glow arising from the merger ejecta was originally called a mini-supernova, as it is 1/10 to 1/100 the brightness of a typical supernova, the self-detonation of a massive star.
 The term kilonova was later introduced by Metzger et al. in 2010 to characterize the peak brightness, which they showed reaches around 1000 times that of a classical nova.

-The first candidate kilonova to be found was detected on June 3, 2013 as short gamma-ray burst GRB 130603B by instruments on board the Swift Gamma-Ray Burst Explorer and KONUS/WIND spacecraft, and then imaged by the Hubble Space Telescope 9 and 30 days later.
+The first candidate kilonova to be found was detected on June 3, 2013, as short gamma-ray burst GRB 130603B by instruments on board the Swift Gamma-Ray Burst Explorer and KONUS/WIND spacecraft, and then imaged by the Hubble Space Telescope 9 and 30 days later.

 This artist's impression shows a kilonova produced by two colliding neutron stars.

 On October 16, 2017, the LIGO and Virgo collaborations announced the detection of GW170817, the first gravitational wave (GW) shown to have originated from the binary merger of neutron stars.
 From its kilonova, it would also become the first GW to be definitively pinpointed by its corresponding electromagnetic observation.
 The GW detection co-occurred with a short GRB (GRB 170817A), and then after several hours, a longer lasting astronomical transient (AT 2017gfo), visible for weeks in the optical and near-infrared electromagnetic spectrum.

 The kilonova observations allowed the event to be precisely located at just 140 million light-years away in the nearby galaxy NGC 4993.
 Observations of AT 2017gfo confirmed that it was the first conclusive observation of a kilonova.
 Spectral modelling of AT2017gfo identified the r-process elements strontium and yttrium, which conclusively ties the formation of heavy elements to neutron-star mergers.
 Further modelling showed the ejected fireball of heavy elements was highly spherical in early epochs.

-Some researchers have suggested that "thanks to this work, astronomers could use kilonovae as a standard candle to measure cosmic expansion.
-Since kilonovae explosions are spherical, astronomers could compare the apparent size of a supernova explosion with its actual size as seen by the gas motion, and thus measure the rate of cosmic expansion at different distances."
+Researchers have also suggested that a future catalog of kilonova detections could be used as a standard candle for measuring cosmic expansion, thus potentially resolving the Hubble tension: "Since kilonovae explosions are spherical, astronomers could compare the apparent size of a supernova explosion with its actual size as seen by the gas motion, and thus measure the rate of cosmic expansion at different distances."